Code-the-Dream-School/react-guidebook/README.md

 ### Example todo list app

 There is an example todo list app built using the course's materials found in the `example_app` directory.
 Each lesson has a corresponding branch which contains a code-complete example of what the students will be submitting for that lesson.

+Note that dependencies are slowly added as lessons progress.
+Make sure that you run `Yarn` to update your local dependencies when moving between branches or when the app does not work.
+Do not open any PRs on `package.json` or `yarn.lock` files changes.

 ### Mentor sandbox